kiranprabakar/Solar-System-Simulation/README.md

 ## How to run the simulation

 Clone this repository to a directory on your computer.
 Once that is done go to the src subdirectory.
-To compile, type "javac SolarSystemSim.java"
-To run, type "java SolarSystemSim"
+To compile, type "javac SolarSystemSim.java" and to run, type "java SolarSystemSim"

 Once the simulation is running, read the first pop-up message carefully.
 It contains useful information that will make your experience easier.